 We are not a union, and function within the collegial framework of academic life at McGill.
 Over the years we have consistently worked to improve the academic regulations and university policies dealing with employment practices, codes of conduct, salary and benefits.
 We are also members of provincial and national federations of university teachers, maintaining and enhancing educational standards and funding for higher education throughout all of Canada.

 MAUT- APBM is governed by an Executive Committee of 7 elected Officers, and a Council made up of 14-16 elected members plus the members of the Executive Committee, all of whom work on a volunteer basis.
 Our paid office staff consists of an Administrative Officer and a Professional and Legal Officer.

-An active group of MAUT- APBM committees deals with many aspects of university life, and we have official representation on most major university committees, including the Committee on Academic Salary Policy, the University Staff Benefits Advisory Committee, and the Grievance and Appeals Committee.
+An active group of MAUT- APBM committees deals with many aspects of university life, and we have official representation on most major university committees, including the Committee on Academic Staff Compensation, the University Staff Benefits Advisory Committee, and the Grievance and Appeals Committee.

 Experienced MAUT- APBM members also serve as academic advisors, as needed, when a colleague requires help.